Lolindhir/PnP/src/assets/rules/Classes/Shaman.md

 ### Level 1: Spellcasting
 Drawing on the elemental essence of nature itself, you can cast spells to shape that essence to your will.
 The complete rules for your spellcasting are explained in the [Shaman Spellcasting](https://lolindhir.github.io/PnP/rules/classes/shaman/shaman_spellcasting) section.
-As an overview, listed below are the key features of your spellcasting:
+As an overview, the key features of your spellcasting are listed below:

 | Key Feature            | Characteristic        |
 | :--------------------- | :-------------------- |